classdojo/policies/website-privacy.md

 We process this information given our legitimate interest in improving the Sites and our users&#39; experience with it, in protecting the Site, where necessary for the adequate performance of the contract with you, and to comply with applicable laws.

 Additionally, we will process your personal information for the purposes listed in this section related to marketing given our legitimate interests in undertaking marketing activities to offer you products and services that may be of your interest.
-You can
-#
-[ANNOTATION:

-BY &#39;Jill Nissen&#39;
-ON &#39;2019-09-25T01:45:17&#39;
-NOTE: &#39;Do you guys actually have a marketing preference center?
-I did not realize this.
-I should review this at some point!&#39;]

-#
-[ANNOTATION:

-BY &#39;Elisette Weiss&#39;
-ON &#39;2019-09-06T15:50:25&#39;
-NOTE: &#39;link to opt-out instructions/page&#39;]
-opt-out of receiving marketing communications from us by following the unsubscribe instructions included in our marketing communications or changing your notification settings within your ClassDojo account.
+You can opt-out of receiving marketing communications from us by following the unsubscribe instructions included in our marketing communications or changing your notification settings within your ClassDojo account.

 Please note that we may anonymize and/or de-identify information collected through the Sites or via other means so that the information no longer relates to you.
 Where we have anonymized and/or de-identified information so that it no longer identifies you personally, our use and disclosure of such information is not subject to this Privacy Policy, and may be used and disclosed to others without restriction.